Table of contents

 - The function merges files from studies where the files are per country and respondent type (e.g. student, school, teacher).
 That is, all studies except PISA.

-inp.folderspecifies the path to the folder containing the .RData files produced by
+inp.folderspecifies the path to the folder containing the

 - The folder must contain only files for a single study, single cycle and single population (e.g. TIMSS 2015, grade 4).
 All files in the input folder must be exported with the same option (TRUE or FALSE) of the missing.to.NA argument of the